dustinpfister/blog_posts/_posts/js-get-parent-element.md

 layout: post
 categories: js
 id: 388
-updated: 2019-02-21 18:58:27
+updated: 2019-02-25 21:18:52
-version: 1.3
+version: 1.4
 ---

 So this will be a quick post on getting parent elements for today.
-There are two properties of concern with this when it come to an element in javaScript which are parentElement and parentNode.
+There are two properties of concern with this when it come to an element in javaScript which are [parentElement](https://developer.mozilla.org/en/docs/Web/API/Node/parentElement) and [parentNode](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentNode).
 The two of these more or less do the same thing but with just one little subtle difference.

 <!-- more -->